 - tai chi

-You may find that lifting weights can be helpful.
+You may find that lifting weights (appropriate weight for your hand and wrist involvement) can be helpful.
 Weight lifting strengthens bones and muscles.
 Strong bones can help you fight joint injury.

 Stretching can also prevent joint stiffness.
 Using a stretching program throughout the day can make joints supple and keep a good range of motion.

 There are many ways to make the symptoms of RA more manageable.
 You can avoid joint damage and disability with joint protection strategies.
 Taking simple steps like exercising and eating healthy can help you take control of your RA symptoms.
 Of course, you should also set aside time to rest throughout the day.
 During bad RA flare-ups, bed rest is often advised for easing pain and helping prevent injury.